uditkarode/void-mongod/README.md

 # void-mongod
-This binary in releases was generated using [staticx](https://github.com/JonathonReinhart/staticx) on the official Docker container of mongodb.
+The `mongod` binary in releases was generated using [staticx](https://github.com/JonathonReinhart/staticx) on the official Docker container of mongodb.
 I've included a runit service to start it.

 # Instructions